-The Storm Prediction Center (SPC) and the National Severe Storms Laboratory (NSSL) conducted the 2008 Spring Experiment (SE08) over a seven-week period during the peak severe convective season, from mid April through early June, as part of the activities for the National Oceanic and Atmospheric Administration (NOAA) Hazardous Weather Testbed (HWT).
-As in past Spring Experiments, a vital component to its success was the active participation by diverse members of the meteorological community (e.g., forecasters, research scientists, model developers) who have a passion for operationally relevant meteorological challenges (Kain et al. 2008).
-As in recent years, the primary focus in 2008 was on the examination of convectionallowing configurations of the Weather Research and Forecasting (WRF) model (Skamarock et al. 2005) covering approximately the eastern three-fourths of the continental U.S. (CONUS) in a simulated severe-weather-forecasting environment.
+The Storm Prediction Center (SPC) and the National Severe Storms Laboratory (NSSL) conducted the 2008 spring experiment (SE08) over a 7-week period during the peak severe convective season, from mid-April through early June, as part of the activities for the National Oceanic and Atmospheric Administration (NOAA) Hazardous Weather Testbed (HWT).
+As in past spring experiments, a vital component to the experiment's success was the active participation by diverse members of the meteorological community (e.g., forecasters, research scientists, model developers) who have a passion for operationally relevant meteorological challenges (Kain et al. 2008).
+As in recent years, the primary focus in 2008 was on the examination of convection-allowing configurations of the Weather Research and Forecasting (WRF) model (Skamarock et al. 2005) covering approximately the eastern three-fourths of the conterminous United States (CONUS) in a simulated severe weather-forecasting environment.
 As in previous experiments, WRF model forecasts were evaluated based on their ability to predict the location and timing of thunderstorm initiation and evolution, and offer operationally relevant and useful information on thunderstorm morphology.
-In addition, the experiment continued to evaluate a real-time, large domain 10member convection-allowing ensemble forecasting system to gauge the potential benefits of uncertainty information at convection-allowing model (CAM) resolutions (Kong et al. 2008; Xue et al. 2008).
+In addition, the experiment continued to evaluate a real-time, large-domain 10-member convection-allowing ensemble forecasting system to gauge the potential benefits of uncertainty information at convection-allowing model (CAM) resolutions (Kong et al. 2008; Xue et al. 2008).